aiemelyanov/ola/README.md

-# ola
+# Check PING Service URL availability
-ola microservice using Spring Boot
+check_sql microservice using Spring Boot

 The detailed instructions to run *Red Hat Helloworld MSA* demo, can be found at the following repository: <https://github.com/redhat-helloworld-msa/helloworld-msa>